What is AWANA?

 - Say all section parts, in one continuous recitation, word perfect.
 (For example, if a section requires recitation of two verses, both verses must be recited from memory without stopping to study the second verse.)

-- Only two helps per section.
+- Receive only two helps per section.
 Helps consist of three words or less.

 - Children may say from two (2) to five (5) sections per night.